Subdivision- Selling the new lot.

 You may use a GST margin scheme to reduce tax payable

-Councils may require a Contribution- minimum 5% of land value.
+Councils may require a Contribution- minimum 5% of land value. (usually applies to 3 or more lots)

 Always speak to a property accountant or solicitor before proceeding.